Introduction

 Acid Phosphatase as a Marker

-Acid phosphatase can be detected normally in blood at levels ≤2 ng/mL.
-Due to its secretion from different tissues, it is a nonspecific marker and is more valuable in monitoring response to therapy and prognosis than diagnosis.
+Acid phosphatase is typically found in blood at levels of ≤2 ng/mL.
+Because it is secreted by various tissues, it serves as a nonspecific marker and is more valuable in monitoring the response to therapy and prognosis than in diagnosis.
 Prostate cancer is one of the most common cancers in men worldwide.
 A specific form of acid phosphatase, which is sensitive to tartrate inhibition and known as secretory prostatic acid phosphatase, is normally secreted by prostate tissue.
 However, cancerous prostate tissue tends to overexpress it.
-Approximately 95% of patients with prostate cancer have high levels of acid phosphatase, especially if metastasized to bones.
-Therefore, it was once the major serum marker for prostate cancer screening and staging but has recently been replaced by the more specific prostate-specific antigen.
-Nonetheless, prostatic acid phosphatase is still used in forensic cases, as it is actively released in seminal fluid and can be used to identify seminal fluid in law enforcement cases.[3]
+Most patients with prostate cancer have high levels of acid phosphatase, especially if the cancer has metastasized to bones.
+Therefore, it was once the major serum marker for prostate cancer screening and staging but has recently been replaced by the more specific and sensitive prostate-specific antigen, as emphasized by the American Urological Association and the Society of Urologic Oncology in their most recent guidelines.[6][7][8]

-Acid phosphatase has also undergone evaluation in malignancies.
-Hairy cell leukemia is a chronic lymphoproliferative disease in which neoplastic B cells infiltrate the bone marrow, spleen, and blood, leading to splenomegaly, anemia, and recurring infections.
+Acid phosphatase has also been studied in relation to various malignancies.
+Hairy cell leukemia is a chronic lymphoproliferative disease characterized by the infiltration of the bone marrow, spleen, and blood by neoplastic B cells, resulting in splenomegaly, anemia, and recurrent infections.
 Leukemic cells in hairy cell leukemia have an intracytoplasmic tartrate-resistant acid phosphatase enzyme.
-In most patients, aspirates from blood or bone marrow are testable for the presence of tartrate-resistant acid phosphatase, which is highly sensitive and specific to hairy cell leukemia, aiding in its detection and diagnosis.[6]
+In most patients, aspirates from blood or bone marrow are testable for the presence of tartrate-resistant acid phosphatase, which serves as a highly sensitive and specific marker for hairy cell leukemia, aiding in its detection and diagnosis.[16]
 Furthermore, when metastasizing to bones, several types of malignancies can induce bone resorption through several steps, including higher expression of acid phosphatase.
-In these cases, acid phosphatase serves as a serological and histological prognostic marker and a tool to monitor treatment response.[7][8]
+In these cases, acid phosphatase serves as a serological and histological prognostic marker and a tool to monitor treatment response.[17][18]
 Another clinical entity where acid phosphatase can be useful is Gaucher disease, the most common lysosomal storage disease observed worldwide.
 Gaucher disease commonly presents with unexplained hepatosplenomegaly and pancytopenia.
 The disease is treatable through enzyme replacement therapy with glucocerebrosidase.
 A serum maker known as chitotriosidase is typically used to monitor the disease burden and response to enzyme replacement.
-However, tartrate-resistant acid phosphatases may be used instead as a marker when it is normal.[9]
+However, tartrate-resistant acid phosphatases may be used instead as a marker when it is normal.[19]

 Acid Phosphatase as a Therapeutic Target

-As noted above, acid phosphatase as a marker has largely been replaced by more sensitive and specific markers.
-However, in the past decade, it has gained more interest as a target for immunotherapy against cancers.
-A novel strategy to eliminate cancer cells is through cancer vaccines that stimulate the adaptive immune system (similar to any other vaccine) to target cells with specific antigens expressed on cancerous cells.
-These antigens can be tumor-specific, exclusively expressed on cancerous cells, or nonspecific antigens expressed on both normal and cancerous cells; however, they are much higher expressed on cancerous cells, such as prostatic acid phosphatase.[10]
+As noted above, acid phosphatase has largely been replaced as a marker by more sensitive and specific markers.
+However, in the past decade, it has gained more interest as a target for immunotherapy against cancers, particularly prostate cancer.
+A novel strategy using immunopeptidomic profiling has identified multiple HLA-A*02:01-restricted prostatic acid phosphatase peptides that can be recognized by T-cell receptors, supporting the feasibility of developing T-cell–based immunotherapies targeting prostatic acid phosphatase-expressing tumor cells in prostate cancer.[20]
+These antigens can be tumor-specific, exclusively expressed on cancerous cells, or nonspecific antigens expressed on both normal and cancerous cells; however, they are much more highly expressed on cancerous cells, such as prostatic acid phosphatase.[21]

 Enhancing Healthcare Team Outcomes

-Treatment with sipuleucel-T for 1 month costs approximately $100,000, making it one of the most expensive cancer treatments on the market.
+The cost of sipuleucel-T is approximately $100,000 per month, making it one of the most expensive cancer treatments on the market.
 Although sipuleucel-T has shown superior efficacy to docetaxel, the cost difference may barely compensate for the added median life; therefore, funding becomes an obstacle.
-Fortunately, the Centers for Medicare and Medicaid covers sipuleucel-T treatments.
+Fortunately, the Centers for Medicare and Medicaid cover sipuleucel-T treatments.
 Nonetheless, involving financial personnel and social workers in the treatment process may facilitate funding.
-In addition, exploring equally effective yet less expensive options is certainly warranted to decrease the economic burden on society.[11][13]
+In addition, exploring equally effective yet less expensive options is certainly warranted to decrease the economic burden on society.[41][42]

 References